Gagik I of Armenia: Development of the capital Ani

+Death and legacy

+Gagik I Bagratuni died in 1020, after a successful reign lasting about three decades.
+After his death, the Armenian throne passed to his son, Hovhannes-Smbat Bagratuni.
+However, after Gagik's death, the political situation in the country gradually became complicated, as his successors did not have the same authority and influence as their father.
+He was able to strengthen the central authority, expand the country's territories, develop the army, and raise Armenia's international prestige.
+During his reign, the capital Ani became one of the most important cities in the region, known for its developed trade, architecture, and cultural life.
+With Gagik's support, education, literature, and church building developed, which contributed to the flourishing of Armenian medieval culture.
+Gagik's greatest legacy is considered the creation and consolidation of a powerful and independent Bagratid Armenia.
+His reign is often viewed as the most important phase of the "Golden Age" of the Bagratuni kingdom, when Armenia was one of the most influential states in the South Caucasus.

 Archaeological finds

 A replica of Gagik's statue at the entrance of the History Museum of Armenia.

 One of Gagik's principal projects was the Church of St. Gregory in Ani (1001–10), loosely modeled on Zvartnots.
 During Nicholas Marr's excavation of the city's ruins in 1906, a 2.26-meter high statue of King Gagik holding a model of his church was found in fragments.
 It shows Gagik wearing a turban on his head and a khalat, which indicates that he was recognized by the Abbasid Caliphate.
 The statue was originally located in a niche high up in the north facade of the church.
 It was lost in uncertain circumstances at the end of the First World War.
 Only a few photographs record its appearance.
 A surviving fragment of the statue is now in the Erzurum archaeological museum.
 Exactly how, and when, it got there is unknown.
 According to the museum staff, it was found somewhere in the vicinity of Erzurum and the finder brought it to the museum by car.

 A replica sculpted by Hrach Galstyan in 1993 is displayed at the entrance of the History Museum of Armenia in Yerevan.